jonagill/AsyncRoutines/README.md

 To see if your routine is still running, check `routinePromise.IsPending`.

-To see if your promise completed successfully, check `routinePromise.HasSucceeded`.
+To see if your routine completed successfully, check `routinePromise.HasSucceeded`.

-To see if your promise threw an exception, check `routinePromise.HasException`.
+To see if your routine threw an exception, check `routinePromise.HasException`.

 To see if your routine has been canceled, check `routinePromise.IsCanceled`.

 To cancel your routine, call `routinePromise.Cancel()`.

 # Receiving callbacks
-As `IAsyncRoutinePromise` implemented the full promise API, you can also use the `Then()`, `Catch()`, `Canceled()` and `Finally()` methods to subscribe to callbacks for when your promise completes in various ways.
+As `IAsyncRoutinePromise` implements the full promise API, you can also use the `Then()`, `Catch()`, `Canceled()` and `Finally()` methods to subscribe to callbacks for when your promise completes in various ways.
 For instance:

 ```
 this.RunRoutine(MyRoutine())